 Adjacent to the RNLI, on the left as you look at it in real life – but on the right in the next photo, is another boat launch and training facility.
 It’s owned and operated by Blackpool and the Fylde College.

 From the crossing point on The Esplanade, you can take the short ferry ride across the River Wyre to Knott End.
 Explore not just the immediate area, but carry on walking through beautiful countryside and enjoy all that the Over Wyre* area has to offer.

 *Over Wyre is the land ‘over the River Wyre’ – the rural areas of Preesall, Pilling, Stalmine, etc.

 The alternative to crossing the river by ferry is a fairly long road journey.
 Travel inland along the A585 and the next crossing point is over the River Wyre at Shard Bridge.

 Site of Special Scientific Interest

-You might not perhaps think it, but, along with the rest of the Wyre river estuary from Rossall Point, the beach is actually a Site of Special Scientific Interest, because of the plant and wildlife that can be found here.
+You might not perhaps think it, but, along with the rest of the Wyre river estuary from Rossall Point, the beach is actually a Site of Special Scientific Interest.
+That’s because of the plant and wildlife that can be found here.

 In recent years, the protection has led to an overgrowth of non-native and often invasive species like sycamores.
-These were removed at the back end of 2011, along with the enriched sand dune in which they were growing, to enable the protected species (particularly sea holly) to thrive and not be outcompeted.
+Removal of them in late 2011, along with the enriched sand dune they were growing in, allowed the protected species (particularly sea holly) to thrive.